devtron-labs/devtron/docs/user-guide/creating-application/deployment-template.md

 ### Service

-This defines annotations and the type of service, optionally can define name also
+This defines annotations and the type of service, optionally can define name also.

 ```yaml
   service: